edson-acordi/4bit-microcomputer/Compiler/README.md

-This folder contains a Python program to compile MikroLeo source files (asm).
+This folder contains a Python program to "compile" MikroLeo source files (asm).